saxix/pch/README.md

 ### Hooks available

 - `check-untracked` - Prevent missing files in commit
-- `check-missed-migrations` - As `check-untracked` but spcific for Django migrations
+- `check-missed-migrations` - As `check-untracked` but specific for Django migrations
-- `check-env-template` - Check any entry in `.env` is pesent in `env.tpl`
-    - Useful to keep in the source repository a template for your `.env`
 - `check-forbidden` - Check filses for forbidden patterns
-- `sort-imports` - Sort python imports using [isort](https://github.com/timothycrosley/isort)

 ### As a standalone package